Computational Biologist, Immunology at Tempus

-We are seeking an independent and motivated Computational Biologist, Immunology to join our Computational Immunology group.
-This individual will work in an interdisciplinary team to study the tumor-immune microenvironment using unique and growing collections of genomic data coupled with clinical data.
-The successful candidate will work in an interdisciplinary team, carry out data analysis, and apply best-in-class algorithms - or develop new algorithms - that directly address important biological and clinical questions.
+We are seeking an independent and motivated Computational Biologist to join our Computational Immunology group.
+You will work on an interdisciplinary team to develop new computational tools to study the tumor-immune microenvironment and analyze data from our growing collections of genomic data coupled with clinical data.
+The successful candidate will work in an interdisciplinary team, carry out data analysis, and apply and develop best-in class algorithms that directly address important biological and clinical questions.

-- Significant quantitative training in probability and statistics.
+- Significant quantitative training in machine learning or statistics.